Table of contents

 Software Engineering: A Practitioner’s Approach - Pressman Roger S. Pressman p.
 119, Chapter 5

-- what kind of users?
+- What kind of users?

-- what are the needed fields to show?
+- What are the needed fields to show?

 Designing and building computer software is challenging, creative, and just plain fun.
 In fact, building software is so compelling that many software developers want to jump right in before they have a clear understanding of what is needed.